Optimization of laser-driven proton acceleration in a near-critical-density plasma

-To elucidate the underlying physics, we analyze the electron acceleration dynamics for the 0.8 $\mu$m case in Fig. 1(c) and the 3 $\mu$m case in Fig. 1(d).
-When the laser interacts with the NCD plasma, the ponderomotive force expels electrons forward and laterally, forming a density spike at the laser front, which can be seen in the axial electron density distribution near x = 1 $\mu$m in Figs. 1 (c) and 1 (d).
-In the case with a 0.8 $\mu$m focal spot, a higher peak electron density can be observed, indicating stronger laser ponderomotive pushing on electrons.
-This results in more significant electron pile-up and more intense electron heating, as further evidenced by the electron energy spectrum represented by the dashed curve in Fig. 1(b).
+To elucidate the underlying physics, we analyze the electron density distributions at t = 24$T_0$ for the 3 $\mu$m case in Fig.~1(c) and the 0.8 $\mu$m case in Fig.~1(d), where $T_0$ is the laser period.
+When the laser interacts with the NCD plasma, the ponderomotive force expels electrons forward and laterally, forming a channel without electrons and a density spike at the laser front, which can be seen in the axial electron density distribution near x = 0.8 $\mu$m in Figs.~1 (c) and 1 (d).
+In the case with a focal point of 0.8 $\mu$m in Fig.~1(d), a higher peak electron density can be observed, indicating a stronger laser ponderomotive pushing on electrons.
+The stronger ponderomotive force at the 0.8 $\mu$m spot size results in a more intense electron acceleration, as further evidenced by the electron energy spectrum ($e$) represented by the dotted curves in Fig.~1(b).